ritik93/two_digit_recognitioin/README.md

     - Since the images are of size 20 x 20, this gives us 400 inputs

 ## Model Implementation
-- The Model implementation is shown using 3 methods, all of which yield the same results
+- The Model implementation is done using Tensorflow's Keras Sequential model and Dense layer with a sigmoid activation to construct the network
-    - Tensorflow Implementation, which is shown in `tf_model.ipynb`
-    - NumPy Implementation, which is shown in `np_model.ipynb`
-    - Vectorized NumPy Implementation, which is shown in `vector_model.ipynb`